 Membership of the Helmeted Honeyeater Recovery Team is made up of representatives from:

 - Cardinia Shire Council

-- the Department of Environment, Land, Water and Planning (DELWP)
+- the Department of Energy, Environment and Climate Action (DEECA)

 - Friends of the Helmeted Honeyeater